Last updated February 21, 2020

 As used herein, the term, "you" and "your" refers to the individual or entity that is using the Services, as defined below, and "we" and "our" refers to Articulate Global, Inc. doing business as Rise (also referred to as "Articulate").
-These Rise General Terms of Service including Exhibit A attached (Data Processing Agreement) (these "Terms") govern your use of Rise services, which includes the Articulate-proprietary software and third-party licensed software that power our services, and any related software applications, as well as any Content Files (defined below), and any related user documentation (collectively the "Services").
+These Rise General Terms of Service including, if applicable, Exhibit A (the Data Processing Agreement), and any applicable order (collectively the "Terms" or "Agreement") govern your use of Rise services, which include the Articulate-proprietary software and third-party licensed software that power our services, and any related software applications, the Content Files (defined below), our hosting platform, and user documentation that we provide to all customers (collectively the "Services").
+You will have use of and access to our Services for the time period specified in any applicable order.
 By using the Services, you agree to these Terms.
-As discussed more in Section 3 below, you retain all rights and ownership to your content that you create using the Services.
+As discussed more in Section 3 below, you retain all rights and ownership to Your Content (defined below).

 1.1 Choice of Law.
 These Terms, and our provision, and your use of the Services are governed by the laws of New York, U.S.A.
 You may have additional rights under mandatory law.
 We do not seek to limit those rights to the extent prohibited by law.

 1.2 Eligibility.
 You may only enter into an agreement to use our Services if you are over 18 years old, OR are 13 years or older (or of legal age of consent to open an account under the laws of your country of residence) and have the consent of your parent or guardian, OR your educational institution or other organization has obtained the consent from your parent or guardian.

 1.4 Availability.
 Services descriptions may be accessible worldwide but for clarity, this does not mean all Services or service features are accessible in all languages or all areas, or that user-generated content available via the Services is legally compliant in all areas.
 It is your responsibility to make sure your use of the Services is available and legally compliant in your area.